bitmakerla/estela/docs/estela-cli/install.md

 ```

 ## Next Steps
-Now that you've installed the Estela CLI, you're ready to create a Estela
+Now that you've installed the estela CLI, you're ready to create a estela
 project and start developing locally.
 For instructions, read the [quickstart guide]({% link estela-cli/quickstart.md %}).